dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-7-scene-8.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 7, Scene 8"
 date: 2006/11/21 17:03:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 7, Scene 8
-comments: true
-published: true
-layout: post

 ---

 It was not like Gil to hesitate.
 And yet he hesitated.
 He spent a sleepless night trying to make sense of these strange happenings.
 A strange boy who had intruded on his family, claiming to be his brother.
 A strange man who claimed to know where his brother Aaron was.
 And a brother who had remained aloof from the family, suddenly turning up--and that only involuntarily--at the same time as these two strangers.